wenbobao/PPiOS-Rename/README.md

         [[ "${SDKROOT}" == *iPhoneSimulator*.sdk* ]] && sdk="${SDKROOT}" || sdk="${CORRESPONDING_SIMULATOR_SDK_DIR}"
         ppios-rename --analyze --sdk-root "${sdk}" "${BUILT_PRODUCTS_DIR}/${EXECUTABLE_PATH}"

-10. Go to Product | Scheme | Manage Schemes.
+10. From the menu, select Product | Scheme | Manage Schemes.

-11. If Autocreate Schemes is enabled, a new scheme for the obfuscate target will have already been created, rename it to "Build and Analyze <original-scheme-name>".

-12. Otherwise, create a new scheme for the Build and Analyze target.
+11. If Autocreate Schemes is enabled, a new scheme for the duplicated target will have already been created.
+Rename it to "Build and Analyze <original-scheme-name>", and close the dialog.
+Otherwise, create a new scheme for the Build and Analyze target.

-13. Duplicate the original target again, and rename it to "Obfuscate Sources".
+12. Duplicate the original target again, and rename it to "Apply Renaming to <original-target-name>".

-14. Delete all of the steps in this target.
+13. Delete all of the steps in this target.

-15. If there are any target dependencies, delete them as well.
+14. If there are any target dependencies, delete them as well.

-16. Add a script phase, and rename it to "Obfuscate Sources" (this should be the only real action for this target).
+15. Add a script phase, and rename it to "Apply Renaming to Sources" (this should be the only real action for this target).

-17. Paste the following script, again adjusting for the correct path:
+16. Paste the following script, again adjusting for the correct path:

         PATH="${PATH}:${HOME}/Downloads/PPiOS-Rename-v1.0.0"
         ppios-rename --obfuscate-sources

-18. Edit the scheme (or add one) for this new target, renaming the scheme to "Obfuscate Sources".
+17. Edit the scheme (or add one) for this new target, renaming the scheme to "Apply Renaming to <original-scheme-name>".

-19. These changes should be committed to source control at this point, since building the Obfuscate Sources target will change the sources in ways that shouldn't generally be committed.
+18. These changes should be committed to source control at this point, since building the target to Apply Renaming will change the sources in ways that shouldn't generally be committed.

 When ready to start testing an obfuscated build: